 Naviance is an online career and postsecondary planning site available to all Northfield High School students.
 Through this site, students can learn about careers, research colleges, communicate with counselors, and request transcripts.
 Naviance also provides students free access to Naviance Test Prep, an online ACT prep course.
-Students are first introduced to this program in their 9th grade Civics course.
-Students can log in at: http://connection.naviance.com/northfieldsh

-Students should see one of the counselors for log-in reminders.
+Students can log in at: http://connection.naviance.com/northfieldsh and should contact their counselor for log-in help.